Using Data Security Manager with Databricks

 databricks_run_button

-7. In the Attach to an existing compute resource form, select the General compute radio button and click the Start, attach and run button to execute the Notebook.
+7. In the Attach to an existing compute resource form, select the General compute radio button and click Start, attach and run to execute the Notebook.

 Wait for a few minutes to validate the status of the Notebook.